Milchreis/madeFromLines/README.md

 ![alt screenshot 1](https://github.com/Milchreis/madeFromLines/blob/master/screenshots/screenshot1.jpg)
 ![alt screenshot 2](https://github.com/Milchreis/madeFromLines/blob/master/screenshots/screenshot2.jpg)

+## Features

+ * Draw your image out of lines (obiously)
+ * Black or colored lines
+ * Changable alpha, weight and length for the lines
+ * Changable grid size (number of compound pixel)
+ * Export in full resolution of the original image
+ * Preview image in the application for faster usage

 ## Usage

 Clone this repository into your sketchbook and open it up.
 Make sure you have the "image-processing" library installed ([more here](https://github.com/Milchreis/processing-imageprocessing)).